 Research Project Title:

-love of research, and a passion for synthetic biology.
-I look forward to the SuperUROP program to give me an opportunity to do original research and prepare myself for graduate school.
-This project has the potential to save lives, and I feel honored to take part in such important work.
+love of research and a passion for synthetic biology.
+I look forward to the opportunity SuperUROP will give me to do original research and prepare for graduate school.
+This project has the potential to save lives, and I feel honored to take part in such important work.”